gianintech/100-days-of-code/log.md

 😁 The sense of achievement even though I don't full understand some concepts.
    I was able to understand how the application works even with newly introduced areas in Javascript.

+### August 5, 2022 - Friday
+- had to take a break, my freelance job was pretty exhausting

+### Day 14: August 6, 2022 - Saturday
+**Today's Progress**:

+☑️ Understood the concept of jQuery

+☑️ Selecting, manipulating, adding Event Listeners, adding and removing elements, and website animations using jQuery.

+**Thoughts:**

+💭 First Javascript framework that I studied.

+💭 It's feels so simple to code Javascript but with a shorter version of it.

+😁 It feels great to learn and understand things that are happening inside a code compared to when I just knew of HTML and CSS.